50 Broadwater Hollow to Jones Homesite

 spring wildflowers near bottom of Broadwater Hollow

-In about 200 yards further is the smaller sinkhole we like to call ‘Son of Devil’s Den’ and today a nice waterfall behind the sinkhole.
-A wet weather fall, maybe twelve feet tall in a beautiful setting full of boulders right next to the little sinkhole.
-On down the trail a little more is a nice spot right off the trail onto a ledge with a great view down into Broadwater Hollow just above its confluence with Cecil Creek.
-Then the trail turns left to the east and continues now following above Cecil Creek.
+In another 200 yards is the smaller sinkhole I like to call ‘Son of Devil’s Den’ and today a nice waterfall behind the sinkhole.
+A wet weather fall maybe twelve feet tall in a beautiful setting full of boulders right next to the little sinkhole.
+On down the trail a little more is a nice spot right off the trail on a ledge with a great view down into Broadwater Hollow, just above its confluence with Cecil Creek.
+Now Broadwater Trail turns left to the east and follows above Cecil Creek.

 lower Broadwater Hollow

-Last year at this time Cecil Creek was dry as a bone through here (see: 20 Broadwater Hollow), today rolling and tumbling whitewater, I hope we can cross!
-Another quarter mile down Cecil Creek we see an old rock wall on the other side of the creek, the trail merges onto an old road at the crossing.
+Last year around this time Cecil Creek was dry as a bone through here (see: 20 Broadwater Hollow), today rolling and tumbling whitewater, I hope we can cross!
+Another quarter mile down Cecil Creek we see an old rock wall on the other side of the creek, the trail merges onto an old road just before the crossing.
 We however turn left up a little hill to a campsite on Bartlett Cove.

 spring flowers

-A lovely little campsite, with a nice view up Bartlett Cove from a flat ledge overhang a few feet above the creek.
-Looking upstream I can see Bartlett Cove is very rugged but beautiful.
+A lovely small campsite with a nice view up Bartlett Cove from a flat ledge overhang a few feet above the creek.
+Looking upstream I can see Bartlett Cove is rugged but beautiful.
 We head back down the old road maybe 100 feet to Cecil Creek and the crossing above Bartlett Cove.
-With our creek waders on we make the crossing easily.
+Slipping our creek waders on, we make the crossing easily, I see a pair of hiking boots drying in the sun on a rock and wonder...

 Bartlett Cove

-Now below the crossing, we are heading south and in 100 yards is a large campsite with ‘improvements’ just off the trail down next to Cecil Creek.
-Someone has done a lot of work here moving large stones to create a huge fire-ring with chairs and little tables around it.
-All the ‘furnishings’ seem a little ridiculous to me although this spot, on Cecil Creek is just gorgeous with flat bedrock along the creek and a great little shallow swimming hole.
+Below the crossing, we are heading south, in 100 yards is a large campsite with ‘improvements’ just off the trail down next to Cecil Creek.
+Someone has done a lot of work here moving large stones to create a huge fire-ring with stone chairs and little tables around it.
+All these ‘furnishings’ seem a little ridiculous to me although the spot on Cecil Creek is just gorgeous with flat bedrock along the creek and a great shallow swimming hole.

 Cecil Creek at campsite

-Continuing south another 200 yards we come to the end of Broadwater Hollow Trail at the intersection of Cecil Cove Loop Trail.
-This intersection was to be the ‘turn around point’ for today’s hike but after reading the trail sign Kat (always a sucker for an old cemetery) decides since we’re this close we should check out Jones Cemetery.
+Continuing south another 200 yards is the end of Broadwater Hollow Trail at the intersection of Cecil Cove Loop Trail.
+This intersection was intended be the ‘turn around point’ for today’s hike, but after reading the trail sign Kat (always a sucker for an old cemetery) decides since we’re this close we should check out Jones Cemetery.

 Mud Cave

 A right turn at the intersection and up the hill we go.
 The trail still on an old road comes to a right turn and continues uphill, we leave the trail here, sort of straight ahead on a volunteer trail.
-Following this trail upstream on a side drainage about 75 yards brings us to the mouth of Mud Cave at the grotto in the back of this little box canyon.
+Following this trail upstream in a tight little side drainage about 75 yards brings us to the mouth of Mud Cave at the grotto at the head of this little box canyon.

 in Jones Cemetery

-The entrance into Mud Cave is low and wide and involves climbing down large slippery rocks and besides, ‘Mud’ Cave doesn’t sound too appealing anyway.
-And…oh yeah…it’s illegal to enter most caves in the Buffalo National River.
-We gaze down into the black hole awhile before heading back to the trail, then onward up the hill.
+The entrance into Mud Cave is low and wide and involves climbing down large slippery rocks, and besides ‘Mud’ Cave doesn’t sound too appealing anyway.
+Oh yeah…it’s illegal to enter most caves in the Buffalo National River.
+We gaze down into the black hole awhile before heading back to the trail, then onward and upward.
 From here to Jones Cemetery is over half a mile, mostly uphill and in many places the trail is in pretty poor condition with washed out sections and many mud holes.

 Jones Cemetery

-On the right side of the trail is fenced Jones Cemetery, not real big but with maybe forty graves most of which are from the Jones family.
-The cemetery seems to be well cared for, while Kat takes a few pictures I consider our options from here.
-We decide to continue uphill just a little farther to Jones Homesite.
+On the right side of the trail is fenced Jones Cemetery, not very big but with maybe forty tightly spaced graves most of which are from the Jones family.
+The cemetery seems to be cared for, while Kat takes a few pictures I consider our options from here and decide to continue uphill just a little farther to Jones Homesite.
 Before reaching the old homesite we spot a campsite on the left then 50 yards past that a faint trail off to the right into an overgrown thicket of small trees and all sorts of vines, ivy and thorns.

 sign at trail intersection